Welcome to Abiinooji Aki!

 Over the past 29 years, Abiinooji-Aki has accomplished many goals in the areas of Alcohol and Other Drug Abuse (AODA), mental health, women issues and spiritual growth.

-Abiinooji Aki is the proud sponsor of the 5th Annual Women and Water Coming Together Symposium
+Abiinooji Aki is the proud sponsor of the 6th Annual Women and Water Coming Together Symposium.

-The 5th WWCT event is scheduled for August 1st- 5th, 2021.
+The 6th Annual WWCT Symposium event is scheduled for July 31st – August 4th, 2022.
 The event flyer will be located under the Women and Water Coming Together page.
-For more information about this event and/or to register to attend, visit: Visit Spirit of the Water.
+For more information about this event and/or to register to attend, visit:

 Abiinooji Aki Capabilities